dwkanaar/ExampleGithub/README.md

 The purpose of PyTaskExec is to run an executable with different variables.
 In MaSQE we specify the parameters using XML files and the compiled C++ executable can use those variables using the XML parser prof. Anderson wrote.
-So PyTaskExec works in a way to facilitate this for a sweep over parameters by creating a bunch of .xml files based of a template.
+So PyTaskExec works is a way to facilitate this for a sweep over parameters by creating a bunch of .xml files based of a template.
 These .xml files are created in separate directories so that the executable can be run in each directory with that directory's xml file.
 Then, the resulting output of running the executable with a particular XML file is output in that directory.
-Finally, the output data in each directory is collected into a database (.db file).
+Finally, the output data in each directory is collected into a SQL database (.db file).

 ## Step 1.
 Create XML files used for the parameters you want to sweep